pseeth/argbind/README.md

 ArgBind is designed around a decorator that can be used on functions the user wants to expose to command line or to a .yml file.
-The typed arguments to that function are then bound to a dictionary.
+The arguments to that function are then bound to a dictionary.
 When the function is called, each argument is looked up in the dictionary and its value is replaced with the corresponding value in the dictionary.
 The